 Sachiko Ichikawa

-She has a global perspective, extensive experience, broad knowledge and expertise as an attorney (in Japan and in New York State, the U.S.) and a U.S. certified public accountant.
-Moreover, she has served as an outside officer at other listed companies, primarily in the manufacturing industry, and has excellent insights concerning the ideal shape of corporate governance and company management.
-The Company judges that as an outside director of the Company, she can fulfill such appropriate roles as offering objective suggestions and advice for the enhancement of management transparency from wide-ranging perspectives as well as supervising business execution for the Board of Directors, utilizing her abundant and specialist knowledge and experience related to legal affairs and accounting, along with her insights in areas such as corporate governance and compliance.
+She has a global perspective, extensive experience, broad knowledge and expertise as an attorney (in Japan and in New York State, the U.S.) and as a U.S. certified public accountant.
+Moreover, she has served as an outside officer at other listed companies, primarily in the manufacturing industry, and has excellent insights concerning the ideal form of corporate governance and company management.
+She assumed the post of outside director of the Company in 2024, and she proactively offers opinions based on her abundant and specialist knowledge and experience related to legal affairs and accounting, along with her insights in areas such as corporate governance and compliance.
+In these ways, she fulfills such appropriate roles as supervising and giving advice on business execution

 Attendance record : Board of Directors meetings -/-*

-*Appointed at the 102nd Ordinary General Meeting of Shareholders held on June 25, 2024
+*She was elected at the 103rd Ordinary General Meeting of Shareholders held on June 25, 2025.

 Comment by an Outside Director